TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Datasets

 \subsection{Univariate regression on mixed-type data}

 Extended information about datasets used in univariate regression on mixed-type data experiments is provided in tab.~\ref{table:catdata_description}.
-We can observe that these datasets consist of various proportions of categorical to numerical features, cover a broad range of categorical features cardinality, and contains missing values.
+We can observe that these datasets consist of various proportions of categorical to numerical features, and cover a broad range of categorical features cardinality.
 These properties are easily handled by a Tree-based Feature Extractor component with an underlying CatBoost model.
 Moreover, for selected datasets, we have used log10 transformation of the target variable, mostly due to high absolute values.
-The non-linearity of this transformation affects the shape of the distribution but favors the CatBoost model.
+The non-linearity of this transformation affects the shape of the distribution but favors the CatBoost and PGBM model.
 Price distribution is usually heavy-tailed, and log transformation makes it more Gaussian.
 Even though \our{} performed better on these datasets.